How much could US states gain by closing racial and gender gaps in the labor market?

 f.
 Atlanta Fed

-This research was produced by Federal Reserve community development staff participating in a Federal Reserve Racial Equity Learning Community (RELC).
-Within the Fed, RELC advances a nuanced and comprehensive approach to addressing structural barriers that limit the full potential of communities of color.
-The workgroup would like to acknowledge Scott Arcuri from the Cleveland Fed and Nicole Guilfoyle and Anne O’Shaughnessy from Fed Communities for design and development, Shelby Buckman and Lily Seitelman for research technical assistance, and the broader RELC group for project support and review.
+This research was produced by Federal Reserve community development staff.
+This group would like to acknowledge Scott Arcuri from the Cleveland Fed and Nicole Guilfoyle and Anne O’Shaughnessy from Fed Communities for design and development, Shelby Buckman and Lily Seitelman for research technical assistance, and thank a broader community of colleagues for project support and review.